UoB-COMSM0110/2024-group-3/README.md

 # Implementation

-Refer to our [implementation document](/docs/report/implementation.md) for an overview of our implementation process:
+Refer to our [implementation document](/docs/report/implementation.md) to see our:
 - Challenge 1 - Enemy Snake Pathfinding
 - Challenge 2 - Venom Mechanic
 - Challenge 3 - High Score Tracker